lecaillon/Evolve.Doc/content/cli/_index.md

 ### Installation

-Download the appropriate version for your platform from [Evolve Releases](https://github.com/lecaillon/Evolve/releases).
+Download the appropriate version for your platform from Evolve [releases](https://github.com/lecaillon/Evolve/releases).

 ### Command structure